stephenfmann/cooking-with-python/README.md

 Or run the script from shell with argument \<filename\> which contains the Chef script.

 ## Examples
-Check out the three example files
+Check out these example files:

 ### helloworld.txt
 *from [David Morgan-Mar](http://www.dangermouse.net/esoteric/chef_hello.html)*\